9QIX/Google-Cybersecurity-Certification-Notes/I. Foundations Of Cybersecurity/Week 4/Terms/Security Information and Event Management (SIEM) Tools.md

 **SIEM tools** provide a series of dashboards that visually organize data into categories, allowing users to select the data they wish to analyze.
 Different SIEM tools have different dashboard types that display the information you have access to.

 **SIEM tools** also come with different hosting options, including on-premise and cloud.
 Organizations may choose one hosting option over another based on a security team member’s expertise.
 For example, because a cloud-hosted version tends to be easier to set up, use, and maintain than an on-premise version, a less experienced security team may choose this option for their organization.

+A **[[Security Information and Event Management (SIEM) Tools]]** is an application that collects and analyzes log data to monitor critical activities in an organization.
+SIEM tools offer real-time monitoring and tracking of security event logs.
+The data is then used to conduct a thorough analysis of any potential security threat, risk, or vulnerability identified.
+SIEM tools have many dashboard options.
+Each dashboard option helps cybersecurity team members manage and monitor organizational data.
+However, currently, SIEM tools require human interaction for analysis of security events.